ssd-tutorials/datepicker-jquery-ui/README.md

-# datepicker-jquery-ui
+# Date picker with jQuery UI
-Exercise files for the course Date picker with jQuery UI
+Exercise files for the course **Date picker with jQuery UI**